Nurse Staffing under Absenteeism: A Distributionally Robust Optimization Approach: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we report numerical experiments on (DRNS) and (OPD) models.
-We summarize our main findings as follows: \begin{enumerate}[1.] \item Under the practical nurse pool structures as introduced in Section \ref{sec:tractable}, the monolithic MILP reformulations of (DRNS) lead to significant speed-up over the separation algorithm. \item Modeling nurse absenteeism improves the out-of-sample performance of staffing decisions.
+We summarize our main findings as follows: \begin{enumerate}[1.] \item Under the practical nurse pool structures as introduced in Section \ref{sec:tractable}, the MILP reformulations of (DRNS) lead to significant speed-up over the separation algorithm. \item {Staffing decisions produced by (DRNS) provide better out-of-sample performance than those produced by the stochastic programming (SP) approach.} \item Modeling nurse absenteeism improves the out-of-sample performance of staffing decisions.
 The improvement becomes more significant as the value of operational flexibility increases. \item Even a very sparse nurse pool design can harvest most of the operational flexibility. \item An optimal nurse pool design tends to pool together the units with higher variability, e.g., higher standard deviation of nurse demand and/or higher absence rate.
-In particular, the variability of nurse absenteeism plays a more important role in optimal pool design. \end{enumerate} In all experiments, we solve optimization models by GUROBI 7.0.1 via Python 2.7 on a personal laptop with an Intel(R) Core(TM) i7-4850HQ CPU@2.3GHz and 16GB RAM.
+In particular, the variability of nurse absenteeism plays a more important role in optimal pool design. \end{enumerate} In all experiments, we solve optimization models by {GUROBI 9.0.1} via Python 2.7 on a personal laptop with an Intel(R) Core(TM) i7-4850HQ CPU@2.3GHz and 16GB RAM. { The number of threads is set to be $1$.}